 The father-daughter relationship is powerful and deserves to be nurtured and respected.
-This article includes 10 tips for fathers on how to build connection with daughters.
+Here are 10 tips for fathers on how to build connections with daughters.

 Dads are so often presented in popular culture as inadequate.
 He’s the goofy parent who tells bad jokes.
 He’s the one who can’t really be trusted to look after the kids by himself.
 He’s harmless but ineffectual.

 It’s stereotypes like these that undermine the power of fathering.
 Unfortunately, these negative stereotypes seem to be strongest when it comes to parenting girls.
 Think about contemporary film.
 Dads of girls are presented as either over-the-top irrational protectors, or they are emotionally absent and disappointing.

 It’s time those stereotypes were smashed.
 We can’t ‘dad bash’ and then, at the same time, set fathers up as people of extreme influence in a girl’s life.
 It won’t work.

 Dr Meg Meeker is a paediatrician and the author of the best-selling Strong Fathers/ Strong Daughters.
 She says that fathers and father-figures are crucial to a girl’s identity formation.
 Dad is the person that a girl looks to when measuring how the world sees her.

 “When children look at their father, they are trying to decide how they appear in their father’s eyes.
 They are trying to find the answers to three questions: